Cindric wins Daytona 500 to celebrate Penske’s 85th birthday

 Kyle Busch was sixth to join Wallace as the only Toyota drivers in the top 10.
 Michael McDowell was seventh, followed by David Ragan and Keselowski, and finally Chase Elliott in the only Chevrolet to finish inside the top 10.

 Cindric, meanwhile, gave his family another one of the crown jewel trophies in motorsports.
 He’s the son of Tim Cindric, the president of Penske’s racing organization, and the maternal grandson of the late Jim Trueman, who fielded Bobby Rahal’s winning car in the 1986 Indianapolis 500.
-Trueman died of cancer less than a month later at age 51.
+Trueman died of cancer 10 days after the win at age 51.

 “We’ve had the chance in our family to experience nine Indy 500s, and a lot of other things,” Tim Cindric said.
 “But, obviously, nothing tops when your kids accomplish their goals.
 To me, that’s the biggest thing, watching your kid accomplish their goal along with all these people that believed in him.”